Coronavirus (COVID-19) Update: Week commencing Monday 01.06.20

-To minimise risk we are encouraging all patients to use our online prescription service.
-We have now suspended the previous requirement for you to attend surgery to in order to register for electronic prescriptions.
+We are encouraging all patients to use our online prescription service.
+We have suspended the previous requirement for you to attend surgery to in order to register for electronic prescriptions.
 Please call surgery on 0151 228 9101 and we shall issue you with the necessary code.
+Please help us to keep you safe by nominating a pharmacy that we can send your prescription to electronically.

 Smartphone users can choose to download the NHS app.
 This app can be used to book appointments, order repeat prescriptions and view your medical record summary.
 Verification is online and requires a photographic id (driver’s license or passport)